 Hello World in Java on Mac OS X

 This document instructs you on how to set up our Java programming environment for your Mac OS X computer.
-It also provides a step-by-step guide for creating, compiling, and executing your first Java program using either DrJava or Terminal.
-All of the software used is freely available on the Web.
+It also provides a step-by-step guide for creating, compiling, and executing a Java program using either DrJava or Terminal.
+All of the software used is freely available.

 0. Install the Programming Environment

-Our installer downloads, installs, and configures the Java programming environment you will be using, including Java SE 6, DrJava, the textbook libraries, and the Terminal.
+Our installer downloads, installs, and configures the Java programming environment you will be using, including DrJava, the textbook libraries, and the Terminal.

 1. Create the Program in DrJava